EDUCBA Logo

 • Weighted average Common shares outstanding: 800,000

-• Convertible preferred shares: 10,000, convertible into 5 shares of common stock each and paying dividend of $10 per share
+• Convertible preferred shares: 10,000, convertible into 5 shares of common stock each and paying a dividend of $10 per share

-• Convertible Debt: $20,000 of 5% bonds convertible into 5,000 shares
+• Convertible debt: $20,000 of 5% bonds convertible into 5,000 shares

 • Net Income before preferred dividend=$2,000,000, tax rate 25%